KU Law students take full advantage of opportunities outside of the classroom.

 President: Danny Volin

 The mission of the Jewish Legal Society of the University of Kansas is to embody, promote and foster the Jewish community at the University of Kansas School of Law through the exploration and sharing of Jewish theological traditions, legal ideas and culture.

 The Non-Traditional Law Students Association (NILA) offers non-traditional students an opportunity for networking, professional development, socializing and performing community service.
-A highly diverse group of students are identified as “nontraditional” at KU, not as a label, but to provide a way for the university and the Green Hall community to recognize and provide additional outreach and engagement opportunities to this broad group of students.
-The purpose of NILA is to further the recognition and support of non-traditional law students at KU Law.
+A highly diverse group of students are identified as “nontraditional” at KU, not as a label, but to provide a way for the University and the Green Hall community to recognize and provide additional outreach and engagement opportunities to this broad group of students.
+The purpose of NILA is to further that recognition and support of non-traditional law students at KU Law.
 NILA is open to all students and encourages membership of both traditional and non-traditional law students.